10 May Receive Generosity

 What does life give you?

-Consider the kindness of friends and family, made more tangible during a holiday season, but of course continuing throughout the year.
+Consider the kindness of friends and family, made more tangible during a holiday season, but of course, continuing throughout the year.

 Or the giving of the people whose hard work is bound up in a single cup of coffee.
 Or all those people in days past who figured out how to make a stone ax – or a fire, edible grain, loom, vaccine, or computer.
-Or wrote plays and novels, made art or music.
+Or wrote plays and novels, making art or music.
 Developed mathematics and science, paths of psychological growth, and profound spiritual practices.
 A few people whose names you know, and tens of thousands – millions, really – whom you will never know: each day their contributions feed, clothe, transport, entertain, inspire, and heal us.